mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step15.md

 Notice here, the `nginx` pod's images are now set to `nginx:1.17`.

-To undo the update, type or click on the below command:
+To undo the update, type the below command:

 `kubectl rollout undo deployment/nginx-deployment`{{execute}}

-Type or click on the below command to watch the status again:
+Type the below command to watch the status again:

 `kubectl rollout status -w deployment/nginx-deployment`{{execute}}